 There are two types of insulation materials used in buildings, reflective insulation and bulk insulation, which take a variety of forms.
 Reflective insulation is usually a film of some metallic material which reflects heat back into or away from the interior of buildings.
 Bulk insulation is more like a blanket which traps air in pockets and slows the exchange of hot and cool air.
 Both insulation types can usually be installed in existing buildings to help save heating and cooling energy costs.

-When looking at moving or buying a home, the smaller the better as far as energy consumption goes.
+When looking at moving or buying a home, the smaller the better as far as energy usage goes.
 With heating and cooling being the major cost for energy in most houses, it makes sense that smaller homes use less energy for this purpose than larger ones.
 Free standing homes also use more energy for heating and cooling than those with shared walls or roofs (generally speaking).

 According to this article from shrinkthatfootprint.com, new Australian homes are the largest in the world, at 214 m2 on average, which is more than four times larger than the average new home in Hong Kong.
 This seems to be regardless of the size of families, as we also have the most space per person in our homes at 89m2 each.
 Given the long-term cost, household size is certainly something to consider when building.
 If you’ve got your heart set on a big home, though, even reducing the area of the house that’s actively heated or cooled can help lower energy use quite dramatically.
 Close off unused rooms at particular times of year to avoid heating and cooling ‘leakage’.